-Time displayed is the estimated completion time for the tray.
-Time displayed is the estimated completion time for the tray.
+Time display in red with moving dots at left: tray is running with unexpected events reported.
+The time displayed is the estimated completion time for the tray.

 After a Run:

 Flashing time display in black, with static dots at left: the run finished at the time reported without any unexpected events.